 Rhabdomyosarcoma develops in the skeletal or voluntary muscles of the body – the muscles we can control ourselves.
 It is most commonly found in the head and neck but it also occurs in the abdomen.
 This is a rare type of sarcoma that affects more children than adults.

 Ewing’s sarcoma usually affects the bone; however, this type develops in the soft tissue around the bone.
-It is sometimes called extra osseous sarcoma – extra means outside, osseous means bone.
-They are found in the trunk, limbs and the brain.

 Soft tissue sarcomas develop in supporting or connective tissue such as the muscle, nerves, tendons, blood vessels and fatty and fibrous tissues.